 - Comprehensive, modular and scalable solutions.
 Video Cloud provides a single, integrated solution to meet a range of video publishing and distribution needs.
 Video Marketing Suite is an end-to-end solution of video technologies built for the needs of modern marketers.
-Each of Zencoder, Once, Gallery and Perform are modular solutions that customers can either use on a stand-alone basis or integrate into their existing video workflows.
+Each of Zencoder, Once, Gallery, Perform, and Lift are modular solutions that customers can either use on a stand-alone basis or integrate into their existing video workflows.
 In addition, our multi-tenant architecture enables us to deliver each of our solutions across our customer base with a single version of our software for each product, making it easier to scale our solutions as our customer and end user base expands. - Easy to use and low total cost of ownership.
 Our products were designed to be intuitive and easy to use.
-We provide reliable, cost-effective, ondemand solutions to our customers, relieving them of the cost, time and resources associated with in-house solutions and enabling them to be up and running quickly after signing with us. - Open platforms and extensive ecosystem.
+We provide reliable, cost-effective, ondemand solutions to our customers, relieving them of the cost, time and resources associated with in-house solutions and enabling them to be up and running quickly after signing with us.

+- Open platforms and extensive ecosystem.
 Our open and extensible platforms enable our customers to customize standard features and functionality and easily integrate third-party technology to meet their own specific requirements and business objectives.
 We have an extensive ecosystem of partners, which we refer to as the Brightcove Alliance.
 More than 150 Brightcove Alliance members have built solutions that rely upon, or are already integrated with, our platforms.
 This ecosystem includes leading technology companies such as Akamai, comScore, Google and Oracle and providers of niche technology services.
 These integrated technologies provide our customers with enhanced flexibility, functionality and ease of use. - Help customers achieve business objectives.
 Our customers use our products to achieve key business objectives such as driving site traffic, increasing viewer engagement on their sites, monetizing content, increasing conversion rates for transactions, increasing brand awareness and expanding their audiences.
 We believe our customers view us as a strategic partner in part because our business model is not dependent on building our own audience or generating our own ad revenue.
-Our business interests align with our customers' interests as we each benefit from the success of our customers' online strategy.

-• Ongoing customer-driven development.
+Our business interests align with our customers' interests as we each benefit from the success of our customers' online strategy. - Ongoing customer-driven development.
 Through our account managers, customer support teams, product managers and regular outreach from senior leadership, we solicit and capture feedback from our customer base for incorporation into ongoing enhancements to our solutions.
 We regularly provide our customers with enhancements to our products.
-For example, in 2014 we introduced an entirely new video player with significantly faster load times and faster video starts.
-The new player also allows customers to deliver video using a single protocol, HTTP Live Streaming, or HLS, across both mobile and desktop, integrates easily with modern websites and provides consistent behavior across platforms, and is easily customizable using standard CSS and JavaScript application program interfaces, or APIs.
+For example, in 2015 we introduced Brightcove Jump Start for Apple TV, a new service offering that enables customers to quickly launch video apps on the fourth-generation Apple TV.
 Delivering cloud-based solutions allows us to serve additional customers with little incremental expense and to deploy innovations and best practices quickly and efficiently to our existing customers.